Internal Admission Summary and Averages

 Résumé

-Successful applicants submitted a strong résumé that followed the provided sample format, and demonstrated leadership and commitment to business represented by the activities on their résumé.
+Successful applicants submitted a strong résumé that clearly demonstrated leadership and commitment to business represented by their experience after beginning college.
 Additionally, successful applicants showed involvement and engagement in extra-curricular activities, applicable work experience, relevant certifications, accurate education information, and demonstrated strong communication skills without grammar and spelling errors.
 The strongest applications included at least three college semesters of engagement.

-- Lacked strategic involvement, work, or engagement during college experience
+- Generally lacked strategic involvement, employment, or engagement during college experience

-- Submitted as incomplete, poorly formatted, containing typos or incorrect information
+- Résumé submitted was incomplete, poorly formatted, containing typos or incorrect information

 Essay